 He currently lives in Washington, DC.

-Erin Finucane, Managing Director of Movement Building at Service Year Alliance, is a seasoned campaign strategist with a strong record of building diverse, people-powered movements across a variety of domestic and international issues.
+Erin Finucane, Chief Policy & Advocacy Officer at Service Year Alliance, is a seasoned campaign strategist with a strong record of building diverse, people-powered movements across a variety of domestic and international issues.
 Prior to joining Service Year Alliance, she was the Global Campaign Director at Global Zero where she managed international advocacy, creative campaigns, and public mobilization.
 She spent three years with The ONE Campaign, including a year-long stint in Brussels as Campaign Manager where she launched ONE’s inaugural EU public mobilization effort, successfully protecting investments in development aid despite an overall budget reduction for the first time in history.
 Erin has a master’s degree in international peace studies from Trinity College Dublin and a bachelor’s degree in political science from La Salle University.
 In addition to movement-builder, she also identifies as a struggling filmmaker, vegetarian gourmand, and retired track and field athlete.

 Prior to joining The Incite Agency, Aly handled press in the U.S. Senate for Mo Cowan (D-MA) during his interim term in the U.S. Senate and continued working in that capacity as a press advisor as Sen. Cowan transitioned to private life.
 Previously, Aly worked on client projects at ASGK Public Strategies and fundraised for Joe Kennedy III and Alan Khazei on their respective House and Senate campaigns in Massachusetts.

 She offers experience in nonprofit, public sector, and private sector communications, as well as political campaigns and development strategy.
 Aly holds a degree in Communication from the University of Southern California's Annenberg School.
-Aly enjoys skiing, boxing, and hanging out with her husband, cat, and tortoise.
+She lives in Newburyport, Massachusetts, enjoys skiing, boxing, and hanging out with her husband, puppy, cat, and tortoise.

 As Managing Director of the Service Year Exchange, Kristen is responsible for the development and implementation of the Exchange, which includes leading certification and both customer support and engagement.
 This is an evolution of Kristen’s previous role as Service Year Director with NCoC